Static compensator (STATCOM)

 Electrical loads both generate and absorb reactive power.
 Since the transmitted load often varies considerably from one hour to the next, the reactive power balance in a grid varies as well.
 This can result in unacceptable variations in voltage, including voltage depression or even voltage collapse.

-Like SVC but faster, STATCOM continuously provides variable reactive power in response to voltage variations, supporting the stability of the grid.
-STATCOM operates according to voltage source converter (VSC) principles, combining unique PWM (pulse width modulation) with millisecond switching.
+Like a Static Var Compensator (SVC) but faster, STATCOM continuously provides variable reactive power in response to voltage variations, supporting the stability of the grid.
+STATCOM operates according to voltage source converter (VSC) principles, combining unique power semiconductor technology with millisecond switching.
 STATCOM functions with a very limited need for harmonic filters, contributing to a small physical footprint.
 If required, switched or fixed air core reactors and capacitors can be used with the VSC as additional reactive power elements to achieve any desired range.

 Installing a STATCOM at one or more suitable points in a grid will increase power transfer capability by enhancing voltage stability and maintaining a smooth voltage profile under different network conditions.
 Its ability to perform active filtering is also very useful for improvements in power quality.